 A study conducted by ICBEN using simulated office noise demonstrated how greater speech intelligibility is actually detrimental to worker performance.

-Using three different office conditions: a cubicled office, an acoustically treated open plan office and an untreated office, the study demonstrated that in spaces with a high Speech Intelligibility Index (indicating good speech intelligibility) such as open plan offices, workers’ performance actually suffered.
+Using three different office conditions: a cubicled office, an open office with acoustic panel treatments treated open plan office and an untreated office, the study demonstrated that in spaces with a high Speech Intelligibility Index (indicating good speech intelligibility) such as open plan offices, workers’ performance actually suffered.

 The study revealed that memory and complex cognitive functions suffered in environments with an STI of over 0.30, where it is easier to distinguish the content of surrounding conversations.

 Untreated open-plan offices have an STI of up to 0.65.

 Scientists are in agreement that exposure to excessive noise levels stimulates our nervous system – raising blood pressure and releasing stress hormones.